fu9ar/sql-ecology/01-sql-basic-queries.md

 > ### Challenge
 >
-> Write a query that returns the counties where Poverty is >= 12 in Mass and the surrounding states.
+> Write a query that returns the counties where Poverty is >= 20 in TX and the surrounding states.

 Saving & Exporting queries